Te Āti Awa: Geographical landmarks

 Kataore, a mere pounamu (42cm x 12cm) named after a Ngāi Tahu chief killed by Te Rauparaha in the 1830s.
-Gifted by Riwai Keioni Te Ahu of Te Ati Awa to Sir George Grey.
+Gifted by Riwai Keioni Te Ahu of Te Āti Awa to Sir George Grey.
 Currently loaned to the Auckland War Memorial Museum, New Zealand.

 Te Āti Awa recognise Taranaki as their ancestral homeland.
 Mount Taranaki dominates the regional landscape, and many of the eight local iwi, including Te Āti Awa, regard it as sacred.
 The iwi also maintains a cultural association with several waterways in Taranaki, including Wai-o-ngana, Waiwakaiho, and the Waitara River.
 Historical lands in the Wellington region include the Hutt River delta and Lowry Bay (Eastbourne); and Waikawa, Motueka and Golden Bay in the South Island.

 History

 Foundations

 Te Awanuiarangi is recognised as the founding ancestor of Te Āti Awa.
 According to Te Āti Awa traditions, he was the product of a union between Rongoueroa and Tamarau, a spirit ancestor.
 Awanuiarangi is also an ancestor of Ngāti Awa in the Bay of Plenty.
-However, while Ngāti Awa trace their ancestry to the Mataatua canoe, some Te Āti Awa trace their origins to the Tokomaru canoe whilst others remember the connection to the Kaahui people or the people that walked in the region before the floods.
+However, while Ngāti Awa trace their ancestry to the Mātaatua canoe, some Te Āti Awa trace their origins to the Tokomaru canoe whilst others remember the connection to the Kaahui people or the people that walked in the region before the floods.
 Whilst Manaia and the other three captains of Tokomaru are recognized, the whakapapa for the Kaahui people is clearly of older stock as can be seen in the carved house and principal marae of Te Atiawa.

 Te Awanuiarangi was known to have been born in Taranaki, around the Waiongana area, a region where some of the Kaahui people lived.
-After Toi-Kairaakau, Ruarangi and Rauru left with Toroa and the then budding Wairaka.
+After Toi-Kairākau, Ruarangi and Rauru left with Toroa and the then budding Wairaka.
 The story continues that, in several North Island traditions, Awanuiarangi originally settled in the Northland region, but migrated southwards with his people following disputes with other northern iwi.
 Some migrants settled in the Bay of Plenty, some of whom gave rise to the Ngāti Awa iwi.
 Others settled in Taranaki, some of whom formed Te Āti Awa.
 As for the ones that returned home from their sojourn around the country (Te Awanuiarangi included), they were welcomed back to their original homeland in Taranaki with open arms.